tloanPhytec/meta-example/README.md

-# Branch 8mp-scarthgap-westonConfig
+# Branch 8mp-scarthgap-flutterdemo

-This branch serves as a reference for changing the default graphics configuration of PHYTEC's phyCORE-i.MX8M Plus BSP.
+This branch serves as a reference for creating a custom image featuring a Flutter demo in PHYTEC's phyCORE-i.MX8M Plus BSP.
 Enabling this layer in your BSP will have the following effects:

+- introduces a new phytec-flutterdemo-image recipe that largely copies phytec-qt6demo-image
+- phytec-flutterdemo-image removes the qt6 demo/support and adds flutter demo/support instead.
 - moves the active weston display from HDMI to the LVDS0 interface
-- disables the Qt6 demo's systemd service such that it will no longer start automatically upon boot

 This was tested with the phyCORE-i.MX8M Plus's BSP PD24.1.0